yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

 For details of the API, see [Promote proxy API](https://d-api.docs.stoplight.io/api-reference/devops-api/promote-proxy).

-## Test the API proxy
+## Test the AMPLIFY SaaS Gateway API proxy

 The API proxy is now accessible on the URL returned from the `promote` command.
 You can test the methods and view the results in AMPLIFY Central UI or using a REST client.

-To test the API methods in AMPLIFY Central UI, select **API Proxies** in the left navigation bar, click the appropriate API proxy in the list, and select the **Test Methods** tab.
+To test the API methods in AMPLIFY Central UI, select **API Proxies** in the left navigation bar, click the appropriate API proxy from the list, and select the **Test Methods** tab.

 ## Review